ArcadeCity/neon/README.md

 Primary audience is non-technical users of Arcade City: riders, drivers, other service providers.
 This app is their gateway drug to crypto/"BITCOIN!".

 Secondary audience is crypto plebs who lack a sexy way to meaningfully use crypto for things other than counting their money or turning one dollar into two.

-Neon is how everyone will interact with the global peer-to-peer services layer of Arcade City and our broader Arcade ecosystem.
+Neon is the wallet enabling everyone in the world to interact with the global peer-to-peer services ecosystem of Arcade City.

 ## Chains supported: